 - Overambition: Team and product owner want to develop the greatest product ever instead of creating something practical, down to earth and exactly right for the users and the problem at hand.

-- Iceberg complexity: Nobodiy can believe that something is actually as complex as it is and constantly underestimates the effort needed.
+- Iceberg complexity: Nobody can believe that something is actually as complex as it is and constantly underestimates the effort needed.

-- Fear of underperforming: A nagging fear of underperforming inspires the team to try to deliver much more than is possible.
+- Fear for Job: A nagging fear of underperforming inspires the team to try to deliver much more than is possible.

-- Guesswork: Not enough understanding of what users really need cause developmend of loads of unneeded features.
+- Ivory Tower: Not enough understanding of what users really need cause development of loads of unneeded features.

-- Pressure Misuse: Management beliefs that software will cost as much as you sponsor.
+- Power Misuse: Management beliefs that software will cost as much as you sponsor.
 So they allocate only half or even less of what is really needed.

 - Greed: Sponsor wants to press out as much as possible from the teams.